Johnabbas111/AIAssistence/README.md

-run command python app.py //Its a entry point and start the server visit /search and give query and a location name and submit it it will give response related to weather location etc for continoius update of that perticular location visit /update it will continiously update you regarding your query
+run command python app.py //Its a entry point and start the server visit /search and give query and a location name and submit it it will give response related to weather location etc for continoius update of that perticular location visit /update it will continiously update you regarding your query use open ai version 0.28 as completion no more in updated version